 RACC's peer review panel process is designed to ensure transparency of our granting process.
 Panelists will review grant applications and meet in a publicly accessible setting to discuss, score, and make funding recommendations to the Commission.

-RACC seeks panelists based in the Reno area who are deeply knowledgeable about the arts, arts education, cultural equity, best practices of nonprofits, and community engagement.
+RACC seeks panelists based in a western region encompassing Nevada, Northern California, Idaho, Oregon, and Utah who are deeply knowledgeable about the arts, arts education, cultural equity, best practices of nonprofits, and community engagement.
 We look for panelists who are artists, engaged in the arts as a profession, have a background in understanding non-profit financial and event budgets, and/or strongly rooted in fields related to arts & culture and cultural equity.
 Former panelists who have not served in two or more years should consider reapplying.

 Staff does due diligence to ensure that the makeup of our panels is equitably representative of Reno's demographics and the specific applicant pool at hand in terms of diverse representation as well as equitable representation of artistic disciplines and organizational expertise.